Duty Free Shop Scheme

 *Average past monthly duty means the average of the total customs and excise duties of all goods stored in the intended licensed premises on the 1st of each month during the period of 12 months (or, if the intended licensed premises has been used to store goods for a shorter period, that shorter period) before the date of the application.

-Once the application is successful, we will contact you to follow up with your application.
+Once the application is successful, we will contact you to follow up on your application.

-If you require further assistance, please call 6251 3027 or email us at firstname.lastname@example.org.
+If you require further assistance, please email us at firstname.lastname@example.org.

 Frequently Asked Questions (FAQs)